 Book Title:

 Author:

 My scene: Page Number:

 Rewrite in the First Person:

+Newfile in the First Ferson.

 Words to Learn: Vocabulary Builder:

 Find interesting words in your audiobook that are unfamiliar to you.
 Write what you think it means, the page number and the dictionary definition.